 It remains to be seen how the above challenges will be handled before the Belgian courts.

-1 Frank Wijckmans is a partner, Maaike Visser is counsel, Karolien Francken is a senior associate and Monique Sengeløv and Manda Wilson are junior associates at Contrast.
+1 Frank Wijckmans is a partner, Maaike Visser is a counsel, Karolien Francken is a senior associate, Monique Sengeløv is an associate and Manda Wilson is a junior associate at Contrast.

 2 The judgment of 24 November 2014 of the Brussels Commercial Court can be consulted via the following link: https://ec.europa.eu/competition/national_courts/cases/143115/143115_1_3.pdf.

 3 Commission Staff Working Document on the implementation of Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union (SWD(2020) 338 final), available at: https://ec.europa.eu/competition/antitrust/actionsdamages/report_on_damages_directive_implementation.pdf.

 6 See in particular point 5.3 of the report setting out key CJEU rulings since the adoption of the Private Damages Directive.

 7 In accordance with Article 584 Belgian Judicial Code, the claimant will have to prove that the action requires urgent relief.